Written on February 16, 2017 at 3:51 pm, by Eric Cressey

 Go to just about any baseball field in America, and you'll find Jaeger Bands (J-Bands).
 They're well established as great tools for getting in some quality arm care - and doing so conveniently.

 What you might not realize, though, is just how many exercises you can do beyond the traditional J-Band sequence.
-Through February 24, in conjunction with the release of this article, the good folks at Jaeger Sports have given me the opportunity to put J-Bands on sale for 20% off (using coupon code CRESSEY) HERE.
-To celebrate, I thought I'd introduce ten exercises our guys often do with J-bands when they're looking to step up their training while on the road.
+With that in mind, I thought I'd introduce ten exercises our guys often do with J-bands when they're looking to step up their training while on the road.
 Today, we'll cover the first five.

 1. Chops and Lifts - Popularized by the innovative rehabilitation specialists at Functional Movement Systems, these exercises are awesome for teaching core stability as it relates to resisting excessive rotation through the lower back.
 Depending on the height of the band, too, they can also challenge an athlete's ability to resist extension (too much arching of the lower back).

 2. 1-arm Rotational Row w/Weight Shift - I absolutely love this drill for guys who have poor extension down the mound and need to learn to accept force on the front leg.
 The goal is to get in and out of the front hip - and also learn how to "sync" this loading/unloading up with proper movement of the thoracic spine, scapula, and arm.